Unofficial translation

 6) checks the sanitary and hygienic condition and storage conditions of protective equipment.

 Footnote.
-Paragraph 44 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall come into force ten calendar days after the date of its first official publication).
+Paragraph 44 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall come into force ten calendar days after the date of its first official publication).45.
+The medical service of the aviation unit shall choose the growth and size of protective equipment, and adjust it, together with the specialists of the altitude equipment maintenance team of the aviation unit.

 46. The results of adjustment (checking the adjustment, re-adjustment) of protective equipment, data on the sizes (sizing) of protective equipment are recorded in the passport of protective equipment and a medical history form.